It’s 2019. By now, the vast majority of businesses understand that having a website is a crucial factor in their success.

 Another disadvantage of Magento is that the user interface can take some getting used to, especially if you’re more familiar with beginner-friendly platforms like Shopify and Squarespace.
 Saying that, you should have no problem in making the most out of the platform after playing round with it for a while.

 As the third most popular CMS platform, with a 3.5% market share, you may have come across Drupal before.
-It’s most commonly used on larger websites; out of the one million most popular
+It’s most commonly used on larger websites; out of the one million most popular sites it actually has a larger market share than Joomla.
+It’s also one of the oldest CMS platforms on the market, starting up back in 2001.

 In a time of increased concern over online security with data leaks seemingly occurring every other day, Drupal is a step ahead of most of the other platforms on this list in terms of security.
 In the rare case of a potential vulnerability with its sites, Drupal will announce the issue on its official website followed by instructions on how to resolve it.
 The platform also offers numerous security-focused extensions, including one that creates regular security reports for your site owner to monitor.